petersem/dockerholics/compose-examples/dl/README.md

-# DL-stack -download pipeline stack
+# DL - download pipeline stack
 This will install and create containers for the following apps
 - Radarr
 - Sonarr